 The Métis Nation of Ontario (MNO) is pleased to offer the Post-Secondary Education Support Program.
 MNO citizens can now apply to receive funding to access post-secondary education and reach their highest potential.
-The application period for 2021-2022 is now open and closes on April 30, 2021.
 For more information on how to complete the application process please see the Application Guide for step-by-step instructions.

 To qualify for the MNO Post-Secondary Education Support Program applicants must:

 - Currently be a Métis student attending or accepted into an accredited post-secondary program at a recognized Canadian University or College

 - Be a MNO citizen or has a letter of eligibility from the MNO Registry